Pob4acke/homebridge_idasen/README.md

 ```
 620mm is the minimum height of the desk and the maximum will be 1270mm.
 So with this calculation the percantage that comes from the homebridge plugin will be set to a proper height value for the desk.
 You will also have the full adjustment range of the desk in homekit.

-Next the height value is send to the desk using "idasen-controller" and the "--move-to" command.
+Next the height value is send to the desk using "idasen-controller --move-to" command.
-As "idasen-controller" delivers many outputs on the screen (which is good for debuggign!), this needs to be suppressed for the homebridge plugin.
+As "idasen-controller" delivers many outputs on the screen (which is good for debuggign!), this needs to be supressed for the homebridge plugin.
 The plugin just wants a percentage value for the height as a response.
-So for that at the moment I just return is input value (as print()).
+So for that at the moment I just return the  input value (as print()).

 ## ToDo
-- improve return value handling
+### improve return value handling

 The actual return value should be taken from height that comes from idasen-controller.
 With that it should be possible to indicate if the desk got stuck in between

-- status script
+### status script

 As there is no status script, to check the height frequently this needs to be done

-- stop script
+### stop script

 to stop the last command a script needs to be created

 ## Notes
-Spezial thanks to [idasen-controller](https://github.com/rhyst/idasen-controller) and [homebridge-blinds-cmd](https://github.com/hjdhjd/homebridge-blinds-cmd) as those are the basis for my small script.
+Special thanks to [idasen-controller](https://github.com/rhyst/idasen-controller) and [homebridge-blinds-cmd](https://github.com/hjdhjd/homebridge-blinds-cmd) as those are the basis for my small script.
 If you are willing to contribute, feel free to improve my solution!
 There are many things one can do better, as I'm just a beginner :)